 TRIP Database - a free search engine to help clinicians identify the best available evidence with which to answer clinical questions.

 UpToDate - point-of-care, peer-reviewed reference database, with topic reviews written exclusively by physicians for physicians - nearly 3,000 physicians serve as authors.
-Now available off-campus via the proxy server.
+Available off-campus via the proxy server, and via mobile app.

 Wake Forest University Databases - From the Z. Smith Reynolds Library on the Reynolda Campus, all of their electronic databases.
 It is searchable and arranged by subjects - from Arts and Humanities to Social Sciences.